railroadmedia/soundslice/README.md

 `400 Bad Request` with data:

-* field that failed
+* field that failed: foo
-    * what was wrong
+    * what was wrong: bar
-    * what was wrong
+    * what was wrong: baz
-* field that failed
+* field that failed: qux
-    * what was wrong
+    * what was wrong: quxx